-While working and living in Labrador, Nancy embraced the Inuit culture and acquired her own team of husky dogs.
-These amazing teachers have imparted many lessons to her: respect for Mother Nature and the deep connections all beings share; the discovery and appreciation of her own unique strengths and the importance of self-compassion and resilience; and many lessons about living and dying.
+While working and living in Labrador, I found myself embracing the Inuit culture and acquired my own team of husky dogs.
+These amazing teachers have imparted many lessons to me including appreciation of my own resilience and the importance of self-compassion; and many lessons about living and dying.
 I love them so much and we are all getting older of course, and am slowly loosing them one by one as they head over the rainbow bridge.